Precy loves to write about many topics, including Filipino culture, legends and traditions.

 Charot is another popular entry.
-So popular, in fact, that if there were a list of the most used Tagalog slang words, this one would be at the top.
-Use this hip word when you are joking around; it means, "I'm just kidding!"
+So popular, in fact, that if there was a list of the most used Tagalog slang words, this one would be at the top.
+Use this hip word when you are joking around; it means "I'm just kidding!"

 Example: "As my best friend, you're the one I'll treat first this weekend.
 I won the lottery.
 Charot!"

 I had a hard time finding an exact English equivalent for this word in order to offer a much better explanation.
 However, bulilyaso means "a failed, or unsuccessful, plan due to an unexpected turn of events."